-Before we start a Thai Massage session we need always ask the receiver about his or her (mental, emotional, and physical) condition, his or her daily activities, work, hobbies, sports, and medical history.
+Before we start a Thai Massage session we should always ask receivers about their mental, emotional, and physical condition, their daily activities, work, hobbies, sports, and medical history.

-It’s important to have this information in order for us to know how we will approach the receiver and what techniques and/or exercises we can or can not use and if we need to be extra careful with (certain parts of) the body or even avoid working with certain parts.
-Also sometimes it will turn out that we can not give a session.
+It’s important to have this information, in order for us to know how we will approach the receiver and what techniques and/or exercises we can or cannot use, and if we need to be extra careful with certain parts of the body or even avoid working on some areas.
+Also sometimes, it will turn out that we cannot give a Thai Massage session.

-In general we can give a massage to any healthy person.
-The age for instance, doesn’t matter.
-A baby or a senior can both receive a Thai massage.
-Of course we should adapt the length of the session and our techniques depending on (the abilities/capabilities of) the receiver.
+In general, we can give a massage to any healthy person.
+The age, for instance, doesn’t matter.
+A baby or a senior can both receive a Thai Massage.
+Of course we should adapt the length of the session and our techniques depending on the abilities and capabilities of the receiver.

 - Pregnant women (but only after 3 months until max 8 months) can certainly receive a Thai Massage, but certain exercises we don’t do.
 We avoid having her lying on her abdomen and we only very, very lightly massage the abdominal area.
 Most of the time we will give a session to pregnant women lying in the “side-position” and/or on her back.
 The so-called Thai Massage “blood stops” should not be performed.

 - As older persons are more likely to have osteoporosis (porous and fragile bones), one should take extra care not to put too much pressure on the bones and articulations.
 This counts as well for anybody else having osteoporosis.

 - Be careful if the receiver has diabetes, heart diseases, asthma, high blood pressure or has had a (cerebral) stroke in the past.
 Exercises which raise blood pressure substantially should be avoided.
 So-called “blood stops” should not be performed.